rakugoteam/Docs/source/topics/export.md

 ## Export templates

 Apart from setting up the platform, the export templates must be installed to be able to export projects.
-They can be obtained as a .tpz (a renamed .zip) file from the [download page of the website](https://www.godotengine.org/download).
+They can be obtained as a .tpz (a renamed .zip) file from the [Godot download page website](https://www.godotengine.org/download).

 Once downloaded, they can be installed using the “Install Export Templates” option in the editor: